HanStolpo/TalksAndStuff/slides/2014-05-12-A_Practical_Haskell_Retrospective_Using_Parsec_REST_and_Pandoc_to_Scrape_Jira.md

 What the tool had to do
 ----------------------------------

-* We issue hierarchically using Structure plug-in
+* Issue organized hierarchically using Structure plug-in
 * Hierarchy defines document outline.
-* Headings issue key with issue summary
+* Heading: issue key with issue summary
-* Content issue description
+* Content: issue description
-* Talk to Jira over HTTP to get issue hierarchy
+* Talk to Jira over HTTP
 * Parse descriptions and generate Pandoc AST
 * Use Pandoc to generate MS Word document
 * Only had to glue libraries together